InternetMaximalism/plonky2_keccak/README.md

 #### KeccakHook

-Manages the integration between circuit building and STARK proof generation:
+Manages the integration between circuit building and STARK proof generation.
+Hook is a feature for introducing additional constraints during circuit build time and is a feature of the plonky2 fork:

 ```rust
 pub struct KeccakHook<F, C, const D: usize> {